ThinkingJoules/snapgraph/README.md

 | partial | FALSE | boolean | If true and returnAsArray = false, will give partial updates | Will always return a single {key:value} per fire of callback |

 #### address subscription
-Fires callback with new value on change.
+Fires callback with new value on change and second arg as what address the value came from (for knowing if it was inherited).

 | Opts[key] | default | typeof | usage | Notes |
 |-----------|----------|----------------|------------------------------------------------------------------|-------------------------------|